Ahmad Tejan Kabbah

-A year after he left office as president, and ten years after the death of his wife Patricia, Kabbah married Isata Jabbie Kabbah, an ethnic Mandingo and a Muslim in an Islamic wedding ceremony in Freetown.
-They remained married until he died in 2014.
+In 1996, Kabbah was elected leader of the Sierra Leone People's Party (SLPP) and was the party's presidential candidate in the country's first free presidential election later that year, winning.
 Most of Kabbah's time in office was influenced by the civil war with the Revolutionary United Front, led by Foday Sankoh, which led to him being temporarily ousted by the military Armed Forces Revolutionary Council from May 1997 to March 1998.
 He was soon returned to power after military intervention by the Economic Community of West African States (ECOWAS), led by Nigeria.
 Another phase of the civil war led to the United Nations and British involvement in the country in 2000.

 As President, Kabbah opened direct negotiations with the RUF rebels to end the civil war.
-He signed several peace accords with the rebel leader Foday Sankoh, including the 1999 Lomé Peace Accord, in which the rebels, for the first time, agreed to a temporary ceasefire with the Sierra Leone government.
+He signed several peace accords with Sankoh, including the 1999 Lomé Peace Accord, in which the rebels, for the first time, agreed to a temporary ceasefire with the Sierra Leone government.
 When the cease-fire agreement with the rebels collapsed, Kabbah campaigned for international assistance from the British, the United Nations Security Council, the African Union and the Economic Community of West African States to help defeat the rebels and restore peace and order in Sierra Leone.

 Kabbah declared the civil war officially over in early 2002.
-Tens of thousands of Sierra Leoneans across the country took to the streets to celebrate the end of the war.
-Kabbah went on to easily win his final five-year term in office in the presidential election later that year, defeating his main opponent Ernest Bai Koroma of the main opposition All People's Congress (APC) with 70.1% of the vote–the largest margin of victory for a free election in the country's history.
-International observers declared the election free and fair.
+Kabbah won another term in office in the presidential election later that year.